Risk Assessment

 - Risks to another vulnerable adult;

-- Risk to a child;
+- Risks to a child;

-- Risk to the public;
+- Risks to the public;

-- Risk to property and belongings.
+- Risks to property and belongings.

 Every situation is different, but the table below sets out some examples of risk that may be present.